Pragun100/Viro-Economics/README.md

 ### Webpage:
 https://viro-economics.herokuapp.com/

 This webpage was built using Flask, HTML, and CSS.
+The Flask app is included in the repo as "app.py"

 ### Dashboard:
 https://vir-econ-dash.herokuapp.com/